Atlantic City Expressway: Route description

 The Atlantic City Expressway begins at an interchange with Route 42 in Turnersville in Washington Township, Gloucester County, where the freeway right-of-way continues north as the North-South Freeway, a part of Route 42.
 Here, Route 42 continues south on the Black Horse Pike and Route 168 continues north on the Black Horse Pike.
 A westbound exit provides a connection to County House Road (CR 705) and northbound Route 168.
 The expressway then heads southeast as a four-lane road, straddling between Washington Township and Gloucester Township, Camden County.
 On the border between Gloucester Township and Winslow Township, the Atlantic City Expressway features a diamond interchange with Berlin-Cross Keys Road (CR 689).
-Past this interchange, there is a diamond interchange with Williamstown Road (CR 536 Spur).
+Past this interchange, there is a diamond interchange with Williamstown Road (CR 536 Spur) near Sicklerville.
 The expressway passes under Malaga Road (CR 536) and then features a partial interchange with Fleming Pike (CR 723), with an eastbound exit and a westbound entrance.
 It meets Route 73 at another partial interchange, with a westbound exit and an eastbound entrance, where the roadway widens to six lanes.
 Past this interchange, the highway passes over the Southern Railroad of New Jersey's Southern Running Track line.